Monday, September 19, 2011

 The consumption of potatoes, the staple food in my youth, is steadily declining in Germany.
-Only my grandchildren's eating tons of pommes frites* with lots of ketchup make it possible for German potato farmers to stay afloat and Italian tomato growers to help keep their country creditworthy.
+Only my grandchildren's eating tons of pommes frites* with lots of ketchup makes it possible for German potato farmers to stay afloat and Italian tomato growers to help keep their country creditworthy.

-*Pommes frites are a Belgian specialty not to be confused with French fries
+*Pommes frites are a Belgian specialty, not to be confused with French fries

 Finally, critics of German cooking never say what kind of wurst they mean.
 Who dares throw a Bavarian Weißwurst and a Frankfurter—we Germans call it a Wiener—into the same kettle and place a Thüringer Bratwurst and a Freiburger Rote on the same grill, not to mention the genuine German invention, the Currywurst?